What is Canvas Insights?

 - Select one of your courses in the Courses pull down menu, and you’ll see a list of the students enrolled in the course

-- Use the Grade to Date two-way sliders to select low, middle-range or high-performing students
+- Use the Total Course Grade two-way sliders to select low, middle-range or high-performing students

 - Use the Sort by pull-down menu to sort the results by student name, CSUN ID, email address, number or late or missed submissions, or Grade to Date